jhs2jhs/AliCloud_Demo_DataWorks_PageRank/README.md

 You can see the result file appear in /out/ folder.
 ![alt](/demo_screenshot/oss_out.png)

-You can test if output file can be visit with http get
+You can test if output file can be visit with http curl
 ![alt](/demo_screenshot/oss_out_check.png)